kristus123/bloggy/content/discussions/where-should-the-config-go.md

 </content-seperator>

-The human brain is wired into wanting to explore and find out.

 ### Your brain is by nature curious
-If you sit in a room while someone speaks on the phone, your brain will start to fill the gaps and puzzle together the conversation which you can not hear.
+If you sit in a room while someone speaks on their phone, your brain will start to work in order to fill the gaps in order to figure out what the person on othe other end is saying and responding.

-Thus, if you can't see what a value is, your brain naturally desires to know what this o' holy hidden config value might be. is it `True`, is it `False`, is it `5`.
+Similarly, if you can't see what a value is, your brain naturally desires to know what this o' holy hidden config value might be. is it `True`, is it `False`, is it `5`.
 Who knows?
 What a pain it is to be alive...

 You will eventually surpress these desires but your brain will need to spend unnecessary energy each time it has to read the code, which will make it exhausted until it starts ignoring the noise *(which means it will be a nice place for a bug to hide from extinction)*.